AltspaceVR/AltspaceSDK/README.md

 This SDK can be used with [three.js] to create holographic, multi-user web apps for virtual reality.
 When running inside AltspaceVR they can be experienced with consumer VR hardware including the Oculus Rift DK2.

 Three.js is an open-source, render-agnostic 3D engine written in Javascript.
-It is used to construct much of the 3D graphics you see on the web, and can be used to create entirely 3D applications, or enhance existing webpages with 3D content.
+It is used to construct much of the 3D graphics you see on the web, and can be used to create entire applications, or enhance existing webpages with 3D content.

 This SDK is in pre-release beta and actively under development. **It is critically important to stay up to date by reading the [Wiki], the [Developer Answers] page, and the [GitHub Issues] page.**